Description

 About Sycan Marsh

 This vast, verdant wetland in the upper reaches of the Klamath Basin is a key site for wetland research and restoration and is home to thousands of nesting and migrating birds, threatened fish and newly discovered aquatic creatures.
-The preserve also includes upland forest.
+The preserve also includes thousands of acres of upland ponderosa and lodgepole pine forest.

 Derived from the Klamath Indian term saiga keni, "Sycan" means "level, grassy place."